Eriku33/Foundry-VTT-Image-Hover/README.md

 Each user can configure the size of the image based on the width of their monitor.<br>
 Default: 7 - Image will take up <sup>1</sup>&frasl;<sub>7</sub>th of your screen.
 ### Hover delay
-Each user can add a hover time requirement before image shows up (1000 miliseconds = 1 second).<br>
+Each user can add a hover time requirement before image shows up.<br>
-Default: 0 - No delay.
+Default: 700 (0.7 seconds).

 ## Set a keybind requirement while hovering a token
 If a keybind is set in Game settings-Configure controls, that key will be required to be pressed while hovering over a token to see the art.<br>